-Seattle City Council District 2: Tammy Morales takes on Mark Solomon, backed by mayor
+Seattle City Council District 2: Tammy Morales takes on Mark Solomon, who’s backed by mayor

 Lillian Hill liked what she heard when Solomon knocked on her Lakewood door.

 Hill, 50, who runs a Central District baking company, brought up gentrification concerns.
-“More community involvement [is needed],” she said, dismissing backyard cottages as the answer.
+“More community involvement [is needed],” she said, dismissing backyard cottages as the answer and mentioning property-tax hikes.
 “Black and brown people can’t afford to build them.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.